 How Much "Duty-Free" Can You Bring into Vanuatu?

-Be aware, however, that Vanuatu has a limit to how many duty-free goods can be brought into the country, including allowances on alcohol and tobacco.
+Here's the catch thoughâVanuatu does have limits on how many duty-free goods you can bring into the country, including specific allowances on alcohol and tobacco.

 Table of Contents